 The Eucharist and New Covenant

 The New Covenant — Is the sacrifice of Christ where he gave his life so our sins might be forgiven.
 His death was redemptive, our sins forgiven and by receiving Christ we also accept God and can find new life through this.
-At the Last Supper, the Eucharist was instituted and the covenant established through the blood of Jesus.
+At the Last Supper, the Eucharist was instituted and the covenantand the covenant established through the blood of Jesus.
 By reenacting the Last Supper at each mass, we can experience the Real presence of Jesus Christ (God-man).
-God gave us his only begotten son and through Jesus birth, death and resurrection, we are save
+God gave us his only begotten son and through Jesus birth, death and resurrection, we are saved.

 The Sacrament, the Mass, the Eucharist

 Through Reconciliation (Confession/Penance) we prepare ourselves to receive the Eucharist.
 Being human, we will never be perfect and the Sacrament of Reconciliation allows us to confess our sins, repent and ensure we are cleansed and ready to receive the Eucharist.

 Upon confessing, the priest, acting as the instrument of God, forgives sins committed.
 During confession, it is important to be honest, humble, and sincerely make penance for the sins committed.